carlshan/CalculatorApp/README.md

 *Credit for Tutorial: Kyle Banks*

-This tutorial on how to create a calculator app follows Kyle Banks' [React Native Tutorial](https://kylewbanks.com/blog/react-native-tutorial-part-1-hello-react) and modifies it for Intro to Mobile App Development, an elective taught to 7th and 8th grade students at the Nueva Middle School in Fall 2017.
+This tutorial on how to create a calculator app is adapted from Kyle Banks' [React Native Tutorial](https://kylewbanks.com/blog/react-native-tutorial-part-1-hello-react) and modifies it for Intro to Mobile App Development, an elective at the Nueva Middle School in Fall 2017 and Spring 2018.

 ## Instructions